yvesmanalo/retail-store-order-analysis/README.md

 | price_per_unit | FLOAT | Price per single unit of the product |
 | region | TEXT | Region where the order was made |

+### Data Preparation
+The orders_dataset.csv dataset does not have correct data type for most of its columns.
+This can be corrected by changing its data type on the Number Format using Excel